lmcai/PhyloHerb/botany2021_tutorial/README.md

 2. Maximum likehood phylogeny

-For an initial quick and dirty analysis, I recommend ExaML with unpartitioned alignment.
-IQTREE or RAxML generates more accurate estimations of the phylogeny and substitution paramters, but may not accomodate thousands of species with millions of sites.
-The commands I use for ExaML analysis is as follows.
+For this small dataset, we will use IQTREE to generate the maximum likelihood tree.
+After loading IQTREE to your environment, the example command is:
 ```
-#generate a parsimony tree with RAxML
-raxmlHPC-SSE3 -y -m GTRGAMMA -s DNA_algnment.fas -n test -p 3256179
-parse-examl -s DNA_aln.phy -n test -m GTRGAMMA
-examl-AVX -S -s test.binary -m GAMMA -n testML -t RAxML_parsimonyTree.test
+iqtree2 -m GTR+G -s 5sp_chl.conc.fas --prefix 5sp_chl.rnd1
 ```

 3. Second round of manual alignment curation

-It can be a quite satisfying experience when you browse through a well-curated alignment.
-To get us there, we need to conduct a second round of alignment curation and remove spurious regions arising from assembly errors or false positive BLAST hits.
+We will conduct a second round of alignment curation and remove spurious regions arising from assembly errors or false positive BLAST hits.

-First, using a reference ExaML species tree (newick format), we will order the sequences based on their phylogenetic affinity.
-This will facilitate manual curation of the alignments in Geneious because you can see shared mutations in closely related species.
+First, using a reference species tree (newick format), we will order the sequences based on their phylogenetic affinity using the `order` function of phyloherb.
+We will also remove sequences with >50% missing data.

-The `order` function of phyloherb takes a reference tree and reorders all alignments in the input directory based on the phylogeny.
-If you want to additionally filter sequences based on missing data, using the optional `-missing` flag.
-A float number from 0 to 1 is required for `-missing` to indicate the maximum proportion of ambiguous sites allowed for each sequence.
 ```
-python phyloherb.py -m order -t <reference.tre> -i <directory containing alignments> -o <output directory> -suffix <suffix> -missing <float number 0 to 1>
+python $PH/phyloherb.py -m order -t 5sp_chl.rnd1.treefile -i 3_alignments/chl -o 3_alignments/chl_ordered -suffix .mafft.aln.fas -missing 0.5
 ```

 This will generate an ordered alignment `*.ordered.fas` and a companion tree file `*.pasta_ref.tre` for each gene.
 You will need this tree for the second round of pasta alignment after manual curation.